lesdeuxmagots/Getting_and_cleaning_data_course_project/README.md

 ## Files Included

-This repo includes the data which is used in the analysis, with both zip and unzipped in the proper locations for the script to run.
-It also includes the txt file from Step 5
+This repo includes the script file which is used in the analysis, readme and code book associated

 ## Code Walkthrough